bonyoC-137/Dropil-ICO-fraud-exposed/README.md

 The hub `0xfd7f7` got a lot of ether from Tidex (surprise) and it has really interesting transactions.
 Let us look closer at the address<br>
 `0xfd7f71d7f0e8e47b04009fb7237f708092e51d9c` .<br>
 `0xfd7f7` sent some ether to `0x460570ceffd7c8c35586ff8fec1f635a4907a624` - it is an ICO address that also got dividends from DEX.<br>
-And suddenly `0x460570` sent drops to `0x942e07971838c920f31e878c136e0f72cc6d5bc1` - to the IDAX account wallet described in the previous section.<br>
+And suddenly `0x460570` sent drops to `0x942e07971838c920f31e878c136e0f72cc6d5bc1` - IDAX account wallet described in the previous section(funded by sleeping ICO wallets).<br>
-We have our first connections but let us go further and I will show you a lot more!<br>
+We have our first connections !<br>
+But let us go further and I will show you a lot more !<br>

-## Chapter 3\.
+# Chapter 3\.
 Covering tracks or leaving evidences ?

 Later `0xfd7f7` sent ether to sleeping ICO address `0xcddc8a77d2c14b7d3c12f1bbca87cd0232c9b9f1`<br>
 which sent its 12 m drops to `0x04b49a5c7433eb578b715ac23b9418ff41e1f5e3`<br>